 I, firstly, I want to commend you for taking the first steps to your future happiness and success!
 Therapy in the past has been met with stigma and scepticism but many are gaining powerful insights that end up changing their lives in positive ways.
-Therapy is amazing self-care and valuable mental and physical health maintenance.
+Therapy is amazing self-care and valuable mental and physical health maintenance and one of the most amazing investments you will ever make in yourself, one that pays life long dividends.
 Our minds and bodies and their respective wellness are very much linked to each other and self awareness of what we may not know or have had modelled for us are key to life enjoyment.
+If we are in chronic states of anxiety or depression it will start to take shape in illness of the body.
+And vice versa, illness of the body can affect how our brain works becuase illness is stressful typically.
+There is so much value is managing current mental health experiences and developing a tool kit to prevent them from ever returning...for the sake of your body AND your mind.
+Many people, for no fault of their own because no one talks about it, do not know the physiological processes that are happening in your body when your mind is not feeling well.
+That is where a Registered Nurse and Nurse Psychotherapist has a unique outlook with this connection.
 Thanks for considering me as your therapist!

 Why might you consider the services of a Registered Nurse/Certified Nurse Psychotherapist?